2-year-old thinks Seattle bride is a real-life princess — and the photos go viral

 - Amazon to buy Whole Foods for $13.7 billion in bid to become major grocer

-Scott — a Boeing employee who met Shandace, 29, on Christian Mingles and was immediately attracted to her as a “genuine loving human being” — posted the series of pictures on Reddit using Imgur hoping to find the little girl so he could share the images with her family.
+Scott — a Boeing employee who met Shandace, 29, on Christian Mingle and was immediately attracted to her as a “genuine loving human being” — posted the series of pictures on Reddit using Imgur hoping to find the little girl so he could share the images with her family.

 “My wife and I got married last February, and during the photo shoot this little girl and her mom happened to be walking by.
 The little girl thought my beautiful wife was the princess from her favorite book — the one she’s holding,” Scott, 34, wrote in the Reddit post.